-Photographs by Ezra Stoller are on view at the Frist Art Museum in Nashville, TN from July 20 – October 28, 2018.
+Photographs by Ezra Stoller were on view at the Frist Art Museum in Nashville, TN from July 20 – October 28, 2018.
 Image Building: How Photography Transforms Architecture explores the ways in which American and European architectural photography have transformed our vision and concept of architecture from the 1920’s to the present.
-The group exhibition includes works by photographers such as Berenice Abbott, Lewis Baltz, Andreas Gursky, Thomas Ruff, Julius Shulman and Hiroshi Sugimoto, among others.
+The group exhibition included works by photographers such as Berenice Abbott, Lewis Baltz, Andreas Gursky, Thomas Ruff, Julius Shulman and Hiroshi Sugimoto, among others.
 This exhibition was organized by Therese Lichtenstein for the Parrish Art Museum in Water Mill, NY, where it was previously on view.
 For more information, please visit the Frist Art Museum website.

 Photographs by Ezra Stoller were on view in Quest for Beauty: The Architecture, Landscapes, and Collections of John Yeon at the Portland Art Museum in Portland, Oregon from May 13 – September 3, 2017.
 The group exhibition surveyed two dozen projects by architect John Yeon and included architectural photographs by Stoller, Maynard Parker and Roger Sturtevant.
 For more information, please visit the Portland Museum of Art website.